 Naim Rashid, PhD

-Naim Rashid is a research assistant professor in the Department of Biostatistics and the Lineberger Comprehensive Cancer Center at the University of North Carolina – Chapel Hill.
+Naim Rashid is an assistant professor in the Department of Biostatistics at the University of North Carolina – Chapel Hill with a joint appointment at the Lineberger Comprehensive Cancer Center.
 His area of research focus concerns the development of statistical and computational methods for the analysis of high dimensional genomic data in cancer, primarily those generated by various types of high throughput sequencing experiments.
 He also engages in collaborative studies at the Lineberger Comprehensive Cancer Center, working with physicians and researchers on problems relating to genomics and clinical studies.
-Prior to coming to UNC, he was a postdoctoral research fellow in the Department of Biostatistics at Harvard School of Public Health and in the Department of Biostatistics and Computational Biology at the Dana Farber Cancer Institute.

 2013, University of North Carolina at Chapel HillTraining Grant recipient

 Intermediate Linear Models (BIOS 663), Spring 2016, 2017

 RNA-seq and ChIP-seq data analysis, proteomics, model-based clustering, meta-analysis and Integration of genomic datasets, measurement error modeling in genomic data, machine learning methods in high throughput drug screening and precision medicine, clinical trials

 2017- Genomics Joint Group Meeting (organizer), Department of Biostatistics

 2016- Computing Committee, Department of Biostatistics

 2016- Masters Examinations Applications Subcommittee, Department of Biostatistics

 2015- Protocol Review Committee, Lineberger Comprehensive Cancer Center